 Statesmen of World War I

-1 portrait of William Morris Hughes
+1 of 2 portraits of William Morris Hughes

 Statesmen of World War I